SAT / ACT Prep Online Guides and Tips

 Best Ways to Prep for the PSAT

-The best resource for PSAT practice questions are the two official PSAT practice tests released by the College Board and listed at the beginning of this guide.
+The best resource for PSAT practice questions are the official PSAT practice tests released by the College Board and listed at the beginning of this guide.
 Official test questions are the gold standard when it comes to sample questions, as they are the best representation of what will be on the actual exam.

 Since the PSAT is so similar to the SAT, the practice tests and free online questions for the SAT can be very useful prep tools.
 These questions will help you get ready for both the PSAT and SAT.